sagemath/trac_to_gh/Issue 594.md

 # Issue 594: Teach the MAGMA interface how to handle GF(q) conversions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/594

 Original creator: malb